All Products

 urllib3.disable_warnings()

-# Specify the endpoint and token.
+# Configure the Argo Server endpoint and access token.

-global_config.host = "https://${IP}:2746"
+global_config.host = "https://<argo-server-ip>:2746"

 global_config.verify_ssl = ""